-The following illustration shows the location of the LEDs on the system board.
+The following illustration shows the LEDs on the system board.
 You might need to refer to this illustration when solving server problems.

 Chapter 2.
 Installing options

 This chapter provides instructions for adding options to your server.
 Some option-removal instructions are provided in case you need to remove one option to install another.